exoplanet-dev/exoplanet/docs/user/dev.rst

 information there about how to contribute.

-3. **Theano/Aesara ops**: ``exoplanet`` comes bundled with a set of custom ops that are implemented in ``src/exoplanet/theano_ops``.
-As a user, you'll rarely interact with these directly and we haven't put a lot of work into making them user friendly, but if you are interested in diving in, feel free to ask questions on GitHub or via email.
+3. **Theano/Aesara ops**: ``exoplanet`` comes bundled with a set of custom ops that are implemented in the `exoplanet-core project
+<https://github.com/exoplanet-dev/exoplanet-core>`_.
+As a user, hopefully you'll
+rarely interact with these directly and we haven't put a lot of work into making them user friendly, but if you are interested in diving in, feel free to ask questions on GitHub or via email.